If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 It is undoubtedly the most crucial step in the entire public relations survey process — garbage in, garbage out.

-You must design the survey questions with an end in mind, and this is where market research companies can lend their decades of expertise.
+You must write the survey questions with an end in mind, and this is where market research companies can lend their decades of expertise.

 Survey writing is part art and part science.